New probe of magnetic fields in the prereionization epoch. I. Formalism

 \section{Summary and Conclusions}

 In this study, we propose a new method to probe magnetic fields present in the universe prior to and during the early stages of cosmic reionization.
 The method relies on the spin-polarization of the triplet state of the hyperfine sublevels of neutral hydrogen by an anisotropic radiation field near the energy of the $21$-cm transition.
 These anisotropies naturally arise in the early universe due to density fluctuations in the high redshift gas.
 In the presence of an external magnetic field, the precession of these spin-polarized atoms changes the angular distribution of the emitted $21$-cm radiation at second order in optical depth.
-If the external magnetic fields are coherent over much larger length-scales than the 21-cm fluctuations, they are effectively homogenous and break the isotropy of the signal along the line of sight---this produces a characteristic signature in the power spectrum, or two-point correlation function, of the fluctuations in brightness temperature.
-In particular, large-scale magnetic fields break the isotropy of the power spectrum in a way that can be identified in data from future low-frequency radio surveys.
+If the external magnetic fields are coherent over much larger length-scales than the 21-cm fluctuations, they are effectively homogenous and break the isotropy of the signal along the line of sight---this produces a characteristic signature in the two-point correlation function of the brightness-temperature fluctuations.

-Due to the long lifetimes of the excited states of the hyperfine transition, this method is naturally optimal for measuring very weak magnetic fields ($\lesssim 10^{-19}$ G at the epoch of reionization, or $\lesssim 10^{-21}$ G scaled to the present day).
-It thus raises the exciting possibility of probing seed fields that possibly gave rise to the magnetic fields observed in the present-day universe.
+Due to the long lifetimes of the excited states of the hyperfine transition, this method is naturally optimal for measuring very weak magnetic fields ($\lesssim 10^{-19}$ G at a reference redshift $z\sim$20, or $\lesssim 10^{-21}$ G in comoving units).
+It thus raises the exciting possibility of probing seed fields that may have given rise to the magnetic fields observed in the present-day universe.
 As the background magnetic field increases, the effect saturates; however, even in the saturated case, it is possible to recover the field's direction, and a lower limit on its strength, as discussed in detail in Paper II.